 Oh, I could’ve done that, he thought faintly.

-“Mordecai, what in the hell?” she said.
+“Mordecai, what in the hell?”
 She had been working in the basement, leading a new window pane.
 Faint yellow wisps were already escaping the elastic that tied back her hair, but everything else about her was trim, tucked and plain.
 Her skin was tanned and had a tendency to pinken, but she had no colour.
 Her magic was learned.

 She lifted the dark amber goggles up to her forehead and swiped at a smudge on her nose with a gloved hand.